Postgraduate Course: Trauma and Resilience in a Developmental Context (CLPS11045)

 |Academic year 2018/19, Available to all students (SV1)

 |Additional Information (Learning and Teaching)

 Online delivery.
-Wiki-based tasks, discussion forums, online tutorials and independent study.
+Wiki-based tasks, discussion forums, weekly online tutorials and independent study.

 |Assessment (Further Info)

 3000 word case conceptualisation (75%)